-Many people use it because it offers alerting mechanisms, can query multiple entities at once, supports Elastisearch, and is compatible with many data sources.
+Many engineers use it because it offers robust alerting, can query multiple entities at once, supports Elasticsearch, and is compatible with many data sources.
 Grafana also allows for some log browsing.

-Jaeger is a distributed tracing and monitoring solution in complex distributed systems such as a Kubernetes environment.
+Jaeger is a distributed tracing and monitoring tool for complex distributed systems such as a Kubernetes environment.
 It also acts as a troubleshooting tool, allowing your team to perform distributed transaction monitoring and context propagations, root cause and service dependency analyses, as well as latency and performance optimizations.